Skip to navigation Skip to content

 ISP cancelled, suspended or enters an employment income nil rate period + Read more

-When these events occur, ISP customers are sent an automatic letter requesting an income estimate for FTB (except when ISP has cancelled following a 12 fortnight period of employment nil rate).
+When these events occur, FTB customers are sent an automatic letter requesting an income estimate for FTB (except when ISP has cancelled following a 12 fortnight period of employment income nil rate).

 The letter encourages customers to provide the estimate using self service.
-They should provide an income estimate as soon as possible to reduce the chance of an overpayment.
+Although a customer has 21 days to provide a new estimate before FTB cancels, they should provide an income estimate as soon as possible to reduce the chance of an overpayment.

 Unreasonable income estimates